SimVascular/simvascular.github.io-archive/readme.md

 $ bundle exec middleman server
 ```
 View the SimVascular website html files generated from the markdown file edits by opening the url *http://0.0.0.0:4567* in a browser.
 The results of new edit are view by refreshing the browser.

+### Editing the Home Page ***Our Team***  Information

+The content for the home page **Our Team** section is stored in the **_team.erb** embedded Ruby file located in the *simvascular.github.io/source/homepage* directory.
+Edit this file to add or remove the picture and biography of a team member.
+The team member pictures are located in the *simvascular.github.io/source/img/bio* directory.
+The new team picture must have the same width, height (242x200) and resolution (72x72) as the other team pictures in order for the team boxes to correctly line up.
+You can set these properties using the GIMP image editor by selecting **image** -> **Print Size ...**.

+The team member biographies are stored in markdown files located in the *simvascular.github.io/source/homepage/team_members* directory.
+To view changes made to the team picture you must stop and restart the middleman web server.

 ### Building the **master** branch production files